 This may be a good moment to start opening those endgames encyclopedias.

 There is so much chess in the old chess that you wouldn’t believe it.
 Nowadays it is very hard to find players with a chess education who could tell games of the classics.
-It’s normal, it is a sign of times.
+It’s normal, it is a sign of the time.
 However, one still can learn so much from the games of Rubinstein, Lasker, Alekhine, Botvinnik, Fischer, Bronstein just to mention a few who should be among the training priorities.

 Absolutely.
 One of the most unpopular training techniques but unjustifiably so.
 Solving exercises blindfold or playing games can improve your visualization highly.
 It is surprising how unpopular this activity is, possibly because it’s hard, but it is quite effective.